DanJbk/Plenoxels/README.md

 1. Clone the repository and navigate to the root directory of the project.
 2. Download the dataset and place it in the data folder.
-3.Run `pip install -r requirements.txt`.
+3. Run `pip install -r requirements.txt`.
 4. Run `python scripts/main.py` to start the training process.

 ## Dataset